isagalaev/ijson/README.rst

 ijson
 =====

-Ijson is a Python wrapper to `YAJL <http://lloyd.github.com/yajl/>`_ which is a streaming SAX-like JSON parser.
-Ijson provides a standard Python iterator interface for it.
+Ijson is an iterative JSON parser with a standard Python iterator interface for it.

 Usage